-All communications among CAs, RAs, LRAs, Trusted Agents, and Applicants supporting the Certificate application and Issuance process shall be authenticated and protected from modification using mechanisms commensurate with the requirements of the data to be protected by the Certificates being Issued (i.e., communications supporting the Issuance of hardware assurance Certificates shall be protected using hardware assurance Certificates, or some other mechanism of equal or greater strength).
+All communications among CAs, RAs, LRAs, Trusted Agents, and Applicants supporting the Certificate application and Issuance process shall be authenticated and protected from modification using mechanisms commensurate with the requirements of the data to be protected by the Certificates being Issued (i.e. communications supporting the Issuance of hardware assurance Certificates shall be protected using hardware assurance Certificates, or some other mechanism of equal or greater strength).
 Any electronic transmission of shared secrets shall be protected (e.g., encrypted) using means commensurate with the requirements of the data to be protected by the Certificates being Issued.

-4.1.1 Submission of Certificate Application Certificate application may be submitted to a CA or RA by the Applicant, or the Subscribing Organization of the Applicant.
-4.1.2 Enrollment Process and Responsibilities The Applicant and the CA shall perform the following steps when an Applicant applies for a Certificate: Obtain a functioning Public/Private Key Pair for each Certificate required; Establish and record identity of Applicant (per Section 3.2); Record the Applicant's basis for requesting a Certificate, including a point of contact for verification, if required; and Provide a point of contact for verification of any roles or authorizations requested.
+4.1.1 Submission of Certificate application may be submitted to a CA or RA by the

+Certificate Application Applicant, compliant Custodian (e.g. authorized third party), ISSO or the Subscribing Organization of the Applicant.

+4.1.2 Enrollment Process and Responsibilities

+The Applicant and the CA shall perform the following steps when an Applicant applies for a Certificate:

+- Obtain a functioning Public/Private Key Pair for each Certificate required; - Establish and record identity of Applicant (per Section 3.2); - Record the Applicant's basis for requesting a Certificate, including a point of contact for verification, if required; and - Provide a point of contact for verification of any roles or authorizations requested.

 All communications among PKI authorities supporting the Certificate application and Issuance process shall be authenticated and protected from modification.

-If databases or other sources are used to confirm Applicant attributes, then these sources and associated information sent to a CA shall require: When information is obtained through one or more information sources, an auditable chain of custody from the information source to the CA be in place, and All data received be protected and securely exchanged in a confidential and tamper evident manner, and protected from unauthorized access.
+If databases or other sources are used to confirm Applicant attributes, then these sources and associated information sent to a CA shall require:

+- When information is obtained through one or more information sources, an auditable chain of custody from the information source to the CA be in place, and - All data received be protected and securely exchanged in a confidential and tamper evident manner, and protected from unauthorized access.

 Requests by CAs for CA Certificates shall be submitted to the PMA using the contact provided in Section 1.5.2.
 The PMA will evaluate the request for acceptability.
-At a minimum the CA's CPS shall have successfully completed a compliance analysis conducted by either the an approved CA.
+At a minimum the CA's CPS shall have successfully completed a compliance analysis conducted by either the PMA or an independent party.
+The PMA shall only accept requests from an approved CA.